shridpant/poker/README.md

 1. Clone the repository:
    ```
    git clone https://github.com/shridpant/poker
-   cd Poker
+   cd poker
    ```

 2. Install dependencies:
    ```
-   pip install pyspiel
+   pip install -r requirements.txt
    ```

 ## Running the Game

 There's an ```example.ipynb``` for you.
-I tried to make it super intuitive, but a call would probably be easier to get it all sorted out!
+We tried to make it super intuitive!

 ### 2-Player Game (Human vs Random)